jonwashburn/riemann-rs-geometry/PROOF_STATUS_CURRENT.md

   `|∫ dPhase| ≤ sqrt(xiEbox_poisson I) * (C_geom * |I|^{-1/2})`.
   No construction of such `T` exists in the repo today (this is a substantial complex-analysis / Green–trace formalization task), so the item is currently **BLOCKED**.
+  - **Audit detail (2025-12-22)**: `XiCRGreenS2.Assumptions` is literally
+    `∃ T : Port.XiCRGreenS2Interfaces.GreenTraceIdentity, Port.XiCRGreenS2Interfaces.PairingBound T`
+    (`RiemannRecognitionGeometry/Port/XiCRGreenS2.lean`), and there are **no** occurrences in the repo that construct such a witness (only downstream uses of it as a hypothesis).
+  - **Next smallest lemma/package to attempt**: introduce `RiemannRecognitionGeometry/Port/XiOuterLogBranch.lean`
+    (xi analogue of `Port/CofactorOuterLogBranch.lean`) and prove the purely-formal wiring lemma `XiOuterLogBranch → XiCRGreenS2.Assumptions`.

 - **Port‑S2 checklist audit (2025-12-22): `CofactorCRGreenS2.Assumptions` is also an interface (BLOCKED)**.
   The cofactor-side S2 bundle is defined as: